Assessing your master's application

 Applications from international students will be assessed against the standard entry criteria.
 We have experience in considering a wide range of international qualifications, and our International Office provides advice and guidance for applicants who may wish to discuss whether their qualifications will meet our criteria.

 For your application to be successful you will need to satisfy our general entry requirements and also the requirements of your chosen course.
 This will include providing evidence of English language proficiency.
-More information on acceptable English language qualifications can be found here.
+More information on acceptable English language qualifications can be found on our English language requirements page.

 Stage 2 – Additional requirements